tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * Working with APIs can be challenging for anyone using them, especially when documentation is limited.
 Whenever introducing students to a new API, slack out the link to the documentation so that students have access to it for reference.

 Be sure to set the pace for the class.
 Encourage students to attend office hours if they feel lost or stuck.
-Also encourage students to work with partners.
+Also, encourage students to work with partners.

 * Have your TAs keep track with the [Time Tracker](TimeTracker.xlsx).